eghazaryan/npm-tooling/npm-tooling/QUESTIONS.md

 is asynchronous.
 Modules are loaded and executed asynchronously, which can lead to better performance in certain scenarios.?

 What is the difference between esm and cjs formats?
+  ESM uses export and import, is asynchronous (which can lead to better performance in certain scenarios.?)
-  ESM yses export and import, CJS uses require() and module.exports ESM is asynchronous and load modules synchronously CJS doesn't support tree shaking, it bundles all all exports
+  CJS uses require() and module.exports, is synchronously and doesn't support tree shaking, it bundles all all exports

-Which format is better?
 ESM is more suitable for web browsers and  CJS for server-side environments.

-CJS
-uses require() and module.exports

-load modules synchronously
-doesn't support tree shaking, it bundles all all exports